nwtime/ntpwww/content/en/archives/4.2.8-series/ntpq.md

 <code>**kerninfo**</code>

 : Display kernel loop and PPS statistics.
-As with other ntpq output, times are in milliseconds.
+As with other <code>ntpq</code> output, times are in milliseconds.
 The precision value displayed is in milliseconds as well, unlike the precision system variable.

 <code>**lassociations**</code>